Valerian Law Cases & Investigations >

 Investigation into Aurora Behavioral Healthcare-Santa Rosa, LLC and Signature Healthcare Services, LLC

-Systemic Labor Code Violations Affecting Hundreds of Employees, Alleged in Lawsuit Teresa Brooke v.
+Systemic Labor Code Violations Affecting Thousands of Employees, Alleged in Lawsuit Teresa Brooke v.
 Aurora Behavioral Healthcare-Santa Rosa, LLC and Signature Healthcare Services, LLC; Sonoma County Superior Court Case No. SCV 261926

 Workers’ rights lawyers at the law firms of Valerian Law, P.C. and Sanford Heisler Sharp LLP are pursuing a Private Attorney General Act enforcement action against Aurora Santa Rosa and Signature Healthcare for California Labor Code violations occurring from April 2016 to the present.
 The action encompasses Signature’s local hospitals throughout California, including Santa Rosa, Covina, Pasadena, Bakersfield, San Diego, Ventura, and Roseville.

 In this whistleblower lawsuit, our client, Plaintiff Teresa Brooke, is seeking an award of monetary penalties on behalf of Aurora/Signature employees and the State of California.
 In addition, she seeks what is known as “injunctive” relief: an order directing Aurora/Signature to change its business practices to address the alleged violations and ensure patient and worker safety going forward.
-Ms. Brooke also claims that she was illegally fired for her actions in opposition to Aurora/Signature’s practices—including (i) trying to limit patient admissions because of understaffing concerns and (ii) reporting related safety issues to the California Department of Public Health.
+Plaintiff also claims that she was illegally fired for her actions in opposition to Aurora/Signature’s practices.

-The lawsuit potentially affects all employees from April 2016 to present.
-The case is currently set for trial in January 2020.
+The lawsuit potentially affects all employees in California from April 2016 to present.
+The case is currently set for trial in April 2020.

 To further our investigation and preparation for trial, we wish to speak with former or current employees regarding their experiences working for Aurora Santa Rosa and/or Signature Healthcare.
 Please note that it would be against the law for Aurora Santa Rosa or Signature to retaliate against you for contacting us.

 We are investigating these problems, among other matters: